toolstack/just-likes-and-dislikes/readme.txt

 2. Like Dislike Icon Template 2
 3. Like Dislike Icon Template 3
 4. Like Dislike Icon Template 4
-5. Like Dislike Icon Custom Template
-6. Like Dislike Basic Settings
+5. Like Dislike Basic Settings
-7. Like Dislike Design Settings
+6. Like Dislike Design Settings

 == Changelog ==
 = 2.0 =